2025 Big West Conference women's basketball tournament

-The 2025 Big West Conference women's basketball tournament will be the postseason women's basketball tournament for the Big West Conference of the 2024–25 NCAA Division I women's basketball season.
-It will be held March 12–15, 2025, at the Lee's Family Forum in Henderson, Nevada.
-The winner will receive the conference's automatic bid to the 2025 NCAA tournament.
+The 2025 Big West Conference women's basketball tournament was the postseason women's basketball tournament for the Big West Conference of the 2024–25 NCAA Division I women's basketball season.
+It was held March 12–15, 2025, at the Lee's Family Forum in Henderson, Nevada.
+The winner received the conference's automatic bid to the 2025 NCAA tournament.

+UC San Diego defeated UC Davis in the championship game 75–66, their first Big West championship since joining the conference in 2020.
+They advanced to the NCAA Division I tournament in their first year of eligibility, completing their four-year transition to Division I sports.

 Seeds

 In this format, the top two seeds receive automatic berths in the semifinals, the following two seeds are placed in the quarterfinals, and the remaining four seeds play each other in the first round.
 Big West commissioner Dan Butterly stated that the decision was made to improve the regular season champions odds of winning the tournament and thus receiving the automatic bid to the NCAA tournament.

 Of the 11 conference teams, all 11 are eligible for tournament spots.
 UC San Diego is eligible for the first time, as it is the first year after their four-year transition required for teams transferring to Division I from Division II.
 Teams are seeded based on their performance within the conference, and teams with identical conference records are seeded using a tiebreaker system.

 As has been the case since 2020, reseeding teams do not occur at any point.